ibm-cloud-docs/FileStorage/expandable_file_storage.md

 ### Resizing a file share from the IBMCLOUD CLI
 {: #resizingstepsICCLI}

 You can increase the capacity of a volume by using the `ibmcloud sl file volume-modify` command.
-The following example modifies a file share by specifying new, bigger capacity.
+The following example modifies a file share by specifying a new, bigger capacity.

 ```sh
 ibmcloud sl file volume-modify 12345678 --new-size 1000